-Where an existing member of staff is moving to regulated activity, the recruitment panel will carry out further checks where there is a concern about a member of staff's suitability to work with children.
+The recruitment panel will carry out further checks where there is a concern about a member of staff's suitability to work with children.
 An investigation will be carried out to gather enough evidence to establish if an allegation has a foundation.
-The employer of the school will ensure they have sufficient information to meet the relevant referral duty criteria, as outlined in the DBS's barring referral guidance.
+The employer of the school will ensure they have sufficient information to meet the referral duty criteria in 12.23 of this policy.